 In companies large and small, the process of taking an idea and developing it into a real thing—product, service, process, technology—takes time.
 And time means oversight.
 And oversight means project reports.

 So, if project reports are so awful, why not just get rid of them?
-Beside the obvious answer of providing accountability and governance into how resources are being spent, project reports can actually be innovators’ and project leaders’ best friends.
-They can help innovators tell exciting stories about the work they are doing, gaining guidance, insights, and opportunities along they way.
+The obvious answer is they provide accountability and governance into how resources are being spent.
+But they can also be innovators’ and project leaders’ best friends.
+They help innovators tell exciting stories about the work they are doing, gaining guidance, insights, and opportunities along they way.
 They can help project leaders tap into a vast network of knowledge and expertise across a company.
 And they can help teams to re-affirm their own goals and maybe have a few “a-ha moments” along the way.

 But all of these great things can only happen if the reports contain the right information and are presented in the right way.
-The key to making meaningful project reports is to make them scanable, comparable, and maintainable.
+The key to designing a project report that works for you is to make them scanable, comparable, and maintainable.

 Too often project reports are a dense mass of slides, copy and pasted from other presentations, project documentation, and even emails.
 All of those charts, millions of bullet points, and complex flow charts are impossible for leaders and executives to make heads or tails of.
 Instead of trying to bury leaders in an avalanche of paperwork to dissuade them from asking questions, try giving them a format that is scanable and reminds them of the project context, what’s happened so far, and what’s next to solve.
 Use section heads and information chunking to make it digestible.
 Try bolding keywords and phrases in each bullet point to help them jump out.
 Icons and infographics can also make a report easier to understand—but be careful not to rely on tired or clichéd visual metaphors (i.e. a thermometer progress bar or a stoplight clipart) that don’t provide any real information.